Neon-Nomad/amunt_onboarding/backend/README.md

 npm run dev
 ```

-The server will start on port 3001 by default and will automatically restart when you make changes to the source code.
+The server will start on `http://localhost:3001` (or your specified `PORT`) and will automatically restart when you make changes to the source code.

+## Authentication

+This backend includes a mock authentication and authorization system for demonstration purposes.
+To access protected routes, you must include an `Authorization` header in your request.

+-   **Client Access:** For client-level routes (e.g., `/api/client-dashboard`), use the following header:
+    ```
+    Authorization: Bearer client-token
+    ```
+-   **Admin Access:** For admin-level routes (e.g., `/api/admin-dashboard`, `/api/admin/impersonate`), use the following header:
+    ```
+    Authorization: Bearer admin-token
+    ```

+Any other value or a missing header will result in a `401 Unauthorized` or `403 Forbidden` error.